3C277.1 e-MERLIN workshop: Part 1 - Calibration

 overwrite=True)

-The y-axis spans -200 to +200 deg and some data has a slope of about a full 360 deg across the 512-MHz bandwidth.
-Looking at the baseline the Cambridge, think about the following questions.
+The y-axis spans from -200 to +200 degrees, and some data shows a slope of about a full 360 degrees across the 512-MHz bandwidth.
+Considering the baseline in Cambridge, reflect on the following questions.

-QUESTION 2 Delay corrections are calculated relative to a reference antenna which has its phase assumed to be zero, so the corrections factorised per other antenna include any correction due to the refant.
-Roughly what do you expect the magnitude of the Cm corrections to be?
+QUESTION 2: Delay corrections are calculated relative to a reference antenna, which has its phase assumed to be zero.
+Therefore, the corrections factored for other antennas include any correction due to the reference antenna.
+Roughly, what do you expect the magnitude of the Cm corrections to be?
 Do you expect the two hands of polarisation to have the same sign?
-Answer The slopes on Mk2 correspond to about 1 turn in 512 MHz, in the same sense for both LL and RR.
-The slopes on Cm correspond to less than half a turn in the same sense for one polarisation, and about a full turn in the opposite sense for the other.
-So the combination of errors, which will be solved entirely by correcting Cm, corresponds to magnitudes of $\lesssim 1\,\mathrm{ns}$ and $\sim 4\,\mathrm{ns}$ for the two polarisations, with opposite signs.
-The slopes, and hence the actual values, vary between spw, see the delay correction plot.
+Answer The slopes on Mk2 correspond to approximately 1 turn per 512 MHz, in the same sense for both LL and RR.
+The slopes on Cm correspond to less than half a turn in the same sense for one polarisation and about a full turn in the opposite sense for the other.
+Therefore, the combination of errors, which will be completely resolved by correcting Cm, corresponds to magnitudes of $\lesssim 1\,\mathrm{ns}$ and $ \sim 4\,\mathrm{ns}$ for the two polarisations, with opposite signs.
+The slopes, and hence the actual values, vary between spw, as seen in the delay correction plot.

 # amp against time, longest baseline, single channel